-- ➤ Applicant requests that the household name be removed - ➤ The unit that is needed using household size as the basis has changed, and no appropriate size/type unit exists in the property - ➤ The unit that is needed using household size as the basis has changed, and the waiting list is closed for that unit size/type - > Applicant fails to meet eligibility requirements - > Applicant fails to meet occupancy standards - > Applicant fails to meet screening requirements - Applicant is rejected for any reason described in this Plan - Applicant cannot be contact by United States Mail (letters are returned or undeliverable) - Applicant cannot be contacted by phone (number disconnected or changed) - Applicant fails to keep application information up to date based on the requirements described in this Plan - > Applicant was clearly advised, in writing, of the requirement to tell owner/agent of his/her continued interest in housing by a particular time and failed to do so - > Applicant or Internal Transfer refused second offer of a unit (See Right to Refusal Policy for additional information.)
+- ➤ Applicant requests that the household name be removed - ➤ The unit that is needed using household size as the basis has changed, and no appropriate size/type unit exists in the property - ➤ The unit that is needed using household size as the basis has changed, and the waiting list is closed for that unit size/type - > Applicant fails to meet eligibility requirements - > Applicant fails to meet occupancy standards - Applicant fails to meet screening requirements - Applicant is rejected for any reason described in this Plan

+- Applicant cannot be contact by United States Mail (letters are returned or undeliverable) (See Applicant Communication and use of the HUD Form 92006) - Applicant cannot be contacted by phone (number disconnected or changed) - Applicant fails to keep application information up to date based on the requirements described in this Plan - Applicant was clearly advised, in writing, of the requirement to tell owner/agent of his/her continued interest in housing by a particular time and failed to do so - > Applicant or Internal Transfer refused second offer of a unit (See Right to Refusal Policy for additional information.) - > Applicant has been added to an existing household as an additional household member.